apsislabs/apsisio/_posts/2017-06-05-thanks-electronconf.md

 [^whiteguys]: There's nothing wrong with being any or all of these things.
 I am, and have enjoyed being, a reasonably well privileged white man for my entire life, and I have no problem with my self identity.
 But my experience also comes with a responsibility to recognize that I am neither unique nor representative.
 It's part of my job to be aware that my 1/8th Japanese heritage makes me the closest thing to diversity at our company.
 Awareness of my privilege is a small price to pay for the privilege itself, and that awareness is neither a dismissal nor condemnation of the experience of white men everywhere.

-[^jonstewart]: This same point is made eloquently by Jon Stewart in [this video](https://www.youtube.com/watch?v=p1H7KxPlbQw&feature=youtu.be&t=2507) linked on reddit by u/zetchri.
+[^jonstewart]: This same point is made eloquently by Jon Stewart in this video linked on reddit by u/zetchri: https://www.youtube.com/watch?v=p1H7KxPlbQw&feature=youtu.be&t=2507

-[^polgyons]: This can be an embarrassingly difficult concept to learn through conversation, and for visual or algorithmic learners, is perhaps best illustrated by [The Parable of the Polygons](http://ncase.me/polygons/) by the always-incredible [vi hart](http://vihart.com/) and [nicky case](http://www.patreon.com/ncase).
+[^polygons]: This can be an embarrassingly difficult concept to learn through conversation, and for visual or algorithmic learners, is perhaps best illustrated by [The Parable of the Polygons](http://ncase.me/polygons/) by the always-incredible [vi hart](http://vihart.com/) and [nicky case](http://www.patreon.com/ncase).